PDM4AR/exercises/docs/07-optimization.md

 ## Run the exercise
 Update your repository running `make update` (refer to [Hello World](01-helloworld.md) for more instructions).

-To be able to import and use *PuLP*, *Google OR-Tools* or *cvxpy*, please rebuild the container running the VS Code command (click Ctrl+Shift+P) `Remote-Containers: Rebuild Container` or `Remote-Containers: Rebuild and Reopen in Container`, and then reinstall the *pdm4ar* module running `pip3 install -e [path/to/exercises_repo]` in the VS Code terminal.
+To be able to import and use *PuLP*, *cvxpy*, or *Google OR-Tools*, please rebuild the container running the VS Code command (click Ctrl+Shift+P) `Remote-Containers: Rebuild Container` or `Remote-Containers: Rebuild and Reopen in Container`, and then reinstall the *pdm4ar* module running `pip3 install -e [path/to/exercises_repo]` in the VS Code terminal.

 Run the exercise with:
 ```shell